Winning-Software/loom-spinner/README.md

 >
 > Does not install a database with your environment.
 Equivalent to setting `options.environment.database.enabled: false`
 > in your Spinner config.

-> #### Option: --disable-node
->
-> Disables Node for your environment, so it isn't included in your PHP container.
-Equivalent to setting
-> `options.environment.node.enabled: false` in your Spinner config.

 > #### Option: --disable-server
 >